hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 To confirm the block number is increasing, use the [`eth_blockNumber`](../../Reference/API-Methods.md#eth_blocknumber) JSON-RPC API method.

-If there is no block creating in [Clique](../Configure/Consensus-Protocols/Clique.md#extra-data) or [IBFT 2.0](../Configure/Consensus-Protocols/IBFT.md#extra-data) networks, ensure the validator addresses in the genesis file match running nodes.
+If there is no block creating in a [IBFT 2.0](../Configure/Consensus-Protocols/IBFT.md#extra-data) network, ensure the validator addresses in the genesis file match running nodes.

 ## Transactions are not mined